Everything You Need to Know About Pekin Ducks

 A domestic White Crested Duck looks nearly identical to a Pekin duck, but it's not exactly a Pekin.
 Domestic Crested Ducks most likely originated in the East Indies being depicted in paintings over 2000 years ago.

 So how do these guys get their cute little hair do’s?
 It's a deformity of the skull caused by a genetic mutation called Hemizygous.
-This gene causes a sharp decrease in hatchability rates, ⅓ of the ducklings that survive incubation will not have a crested head.
+This gene causes a sharp decrease in hatchability rates; one-third of the ducklings that survive incubation will not have a crested head.

 Please note that there is a difference between wild and domestic crested ducks.
 Wild crested ducks don't have that cute little fluff ball on their heads.